alv31415/My-Chess/README.md

 ### Handling movements

 To make a move, the user needs to select a piece, and then select a destination square.
 I created a flag that would allow me to check whether the user has clicked twice, as this would represent a move.
 When the user clicks a square (JButton), I looped through the array of JButtons until I found the JButton that had been clicked.
-I then turned this information into a Coordinate, which then allowed me to find the Piece occupying the square.
+I then turned this information into a chess23.Coordinate, which then allowed me to find the chess23.Piece occupying the square.
 This then made it so the squares corresponding to the potential moves of the piece got illuminated.
 It also set the flag to true.
 Once there was a second click the program checked to see if the selected square corresponded to one of the potential moves of the piece.
 If so, the move was executed and the board was updated, resetting the flag.
 Otherwise, the potential moves of the selected piece would be shown.

 ## 5 - Saving a Game &#9819;